-A. RNA folding representations
+2.1.
+RNA folding representations

-1. Pairing configurations

-As explained above, RNA molecules consist of 4 bases, adenin, guanin, cystein and thymin, which are attached to a sugar phosphate backbone.
+2.1.1.
+Pairing configurations.
+As explained above, RNA molecules consist of four bases, adenine, guanine, cytosine and uracil, which are attached to a sugar-phosphate backbone.
 In contrast to DNA molecules, there does not exist a complementary strand, and the RNA molecule has to fold back onto itself.
-For the reasons alluded above, we consider that an allowed RNA-fold is an RNA configuration, which can be drawn in the plane without self-intersections, see figure 1 (a).
-Equivalently, this can be redrawn as a set of arch-diagrams, given on figure 1 (b), or as a height diagram with the constraint that the height is zero at the both ends, and changes by zero or one between neighbors, figure 1 (c).
+For the reasons alluded above, we consider that an allowed RNA fold is an RNA configuration which can be drawn in the plane without self-intersections, see figure 1(a).
+Equivalently, this can be redrawn as a set of arch diagrams, given in figure 1(b), or as a height diagram with the constraint that the height remains non-negative, is zero at both ends and changes by zero or one between neighbors, figure 1(c).
 This will be explained below.